software-assignments-spring2021/project-setup-team-gualaceo-toolset/README.md

 - After, run _npm start_
 - localhost will open in your default browser.
 Open DevTools
 - In the top left corner of DevTools, click on _Toggle Device Toolbar_ and choose the device you'd like to view the project on (I use the Pixel 2 view).

+#### Back-end

+To build the back-end code:

+- run _cd back-end_ from the root directory
+- run _npm install_

+To run the back-end:

+- Run _nodemon server_, or, if that doesn't work, _npm run devStart_.
+- Press Ctrl+C to stop the server.